-SERP means Search Engine Results Page.
+SERP stands for Search Engine Results Page.
 It is just a webpage you see when searching for some term on Google.
 It generally contains organic and paid results, images, videos, snippets, and location results.

-Although, each SERP is unique for the same keyword because search engines are customized for each user.
+However, each search engine result is unique for the same keyword because search engines are customized for each user.

 It shows results based on the user’s activities or location.
 Suppose a person in New York searching for a “burger” on Google gets the result Burger, but the nearby burger shop result will be different than the person searching from London.